kaaziee/kaaziee/README.md

 Im an pentester and programmer.

-I make bots and tools for hackers/pentesters.
+I make bots and tools for hackers and pentesters.

 I am currently still in school and I have a part time job.